dinaco/trip-planner/README.md

 Bonus:

--**directions walking distance (km & time)**:
+- **directions walking distance (km & time)**:
-Compute the distances between all the activities and display it to the user with some messages with suggestions. -**trip overview**: export to email / calendar and have a nice display of the activities
+  Compute the distances between all the activities and display it to the user with some messages with suggestions.
+- **trip overview**:
+  export to email / calendar and have a nice display of the activities

 <br>